himalayahall/demo/README.md

 #### Start replay sessions and subscribe to event streams.

 This could be a long-running operation, a timer on right side of cell shows progress.
 Below the cell will be output of completion logs from sessions.
 Note, log from last completing session will overwite previous output.
-Sine REST call are made asynchronously, it is possible that the log from a long running session is overwritten by the log from a shorter session.
+Since REST calls are made asynchronously, it is possible that logs from long running sessions are overwritten by logs from shorter sessions.

 ```{.python.marimo}
 for start_session in sessions: